mcandre/tigris/README.md

 * `-b <amount>` trims pixels from the bottom, e.g. 69420 (default 0)

 See `euphrates -h` for more detail.

+## zip

+Use a compressor, such as Archive Utility or the `zip` CLI tool, to bundle the desired panels into DRM-free comic ebooks.

 # DISCLAIMER